 If all else fails and you are injured in a bike accident, there are certain steps you can take to improve your chances of obtaining compensation from the at-fault party.

 - Even if you don’t think you’ve suffered serious injuries, call 911.
 Certain life-threatening injuries do not present immediate symptoms.
 In addition to dispatching emergency personnel who can treat you for injuries, calling 911 will result in an official police report, which will be helpful if you file an injury claim.

 - Get contact and insurance information from all parties involved and any witnesses, but do not discuss the accident with anyone until you have obtained legal counsel.

 - Take photos of any resulting injuries and property damage from as many angles as possible.

-- Contact a Houston bike accident lawyer as soon as possible.
-Your attorney will thoroughly analyze the details of your case to determine next steps.
 If you decide to face a bicycle accident claim, your attorney can help you determine fault, gather evidence to substantiate your claim, calculate a fair settlement, and negotiate with the insurance companies to obtain the compensation you deserve.

 Types of Compensation for a Bike Accident in Houston

 If you have been injured in a bike accident due to another’s negligence, you have a right to seek compensation for any damages suffered.
 Even if you were partially at fault for the accident, you may still be able to recover damages.
 The most common damages awarded in bicycle accident cases include:

 - Pain and suffering